 Hello!
 I am Cathe Swanson, a displaced Minnesota Swede.
-33 years ago, I married a military man, and my life changed from “familiar and comfortable” to “unpredictable and nomadic.”
-In the first 20 years of our marriage, we lived in 22 houses.
-As long as our family was together, it was okay.
+35 years ago, I married a military man, and my life changed from “familiar and comfortable” to “unpredictable and nomadic.”
+In the first 20 years of our marriage, we lived in 22 houses, but as long as our family was together, it was okay.
 As David said, “The boundary lines have fallen for me in pleasant places; surely I have a delightful inheritance.”
 We always lived in beautiful places.

 It started simply enough.
 I picked up a part-time job, working as an in-home caregiver, about 24 hours a week.
 It was meaningful work, and I was fascinated by the people I cared for.
-Then I was promoted.
-Within four years, I was running the daily operations of the business and managing 75 caregivers and 100 elderly and disabled clients.
+Then I was promoted, and soon I was running the daily operations of the business — managing 75 caregivers and 100 elderly and disabled clients.
 That was a very stressful job, and I was glad when God released me from the responsibility, but those years affected me and my writing profoundly.
 All of my books feature multi-generational families, including elderly people, and I think this period of my life helps me write better characters.

-A good writer has to be a good reader, and I like to share good books, so you’ll find many book reviews on my blog.
+A good writer has to be a good reader, and I like to share good books, so you’ll find some book reviews on my blog.
 I read old and new books, and I re-read my favorites.
 I prefer Christian mystery/suspense fiction, but I enjoy classic detective stories a la Dorothy L. Sayers, too, as well as “clean” action-adventure tales from Clive Cussler and similar authors.
-A little romance is nice, but I don’t like it to be the main plot of the story.

 Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.